 The energy storage system (ESS) containers are based on a modular design.
 They can be configured to match the required power and capacity requirements of client’s application.
 The energy storage systems are based on standard sea freight containers starting from kW/kWh (single container) up to MW/MWh (combining multiple containers).
 The containerised energy storage system allows fast installation, safe operation and controlled environmental conditions.

-The energy storage system (ESS) containers are designed for neighbourhoods, public buildings, medium to large businesses and utility scale storage systems, weak- or off-grid, e-mobility or as backup systems.
+The battery energy storage system (BESS) containers are designed for neighbourhoods, public buildings, medium to large businesses and utility scale storage systems, weak- or off-grid, e-mobility or as backup systems.
 The energy storage system containers make it possible to store the energy produced by photovoltaics, wind turbines, or CHP.
 Due to its high cycle lifetime, The energy storage system containers are also used for peak-shaving, thereby reducing the electricity bill.

 All our containerised solutions are designed to meet the most demanding specifications and can to cope with all kinds of adverse conditions.